zonca/italianschoolsd-website/site/content/accredited-classes.md

 * 7th grade: Italian 1-2
 * 8th grade: Italian 3-4
-* 9th grade: Italian 5-6, gets credit with High School for 2 semesters of coursework and 3 years of language education
+* 9th grade: Italian 5-6, gets credit with High School for 2 semesters of coursework and 3 years of language education, they can leave the program having satisfied 3 years of language education
 * 10th grade: Italian 7-8, gets credit with High School for 2 semesters of coursework and 4 years of language education, prepares for taking AP Italian

 Students can also start accredited classes later in their academic career, the latest for reaching 3 years of language would be to start in 10th grade: